 Economic Revitalization Zone Tax Credits Program (formerly CROP Zone)

 Five census tracts in the City of Manchester have been designated as Economic Revitalization Zones (ERZ).
 New and expanding businesses within these zones, which include the Downtown, Airport and other key commercial and industrial areas, are eligible to apply for tax credits against the New Hampshire Business Profits Tax and/or the Business Enterprise Tax.
 Certification under this program is granted by the State of New Hampshire Department of Resources and Economic Development and extends for a five tax year period.
-For more information visit New Hampshire Business Resource Center Incentives.
+For more information visit New Hampshire Division of Economic Development Incentives.